lwshowl/simple-chat-server-with-client/README.md

 'USER' table

-and most significantly ADD A BUDDY PAIR TO THE 'BUDDY' TABLE if you want to add a buddy as follows
+and most significantly ADD A BUDDY PAIR TO THE 'BUDDY' TABLE if you want to add a buddy

+insert like this:

-insert (account1,account2) & insert (account2,account1)
+insert (account1,account2) into 'BUDDY' && insert (account2,account1) into 'BUDDY'

 it still has several bugs dealing with the logging messages,you can fix that if you are interested